tsgates/arch-wiki-markdown/wiki/Ranger.md

             extension = ['.zip', '.tar.gz', '.rar', '.7z']
             return ['compress ' + os.path.basename(self.fm.env.cwd.path) + ext for ext in extension]

-> Image Mounting
+> Image mounting

 The following command assumes you are using cdemu as your image mounter and some kind of system like autofs which mounts the virtual drive to a specified location ('/media/virtualrom' in this case).
-Don't forget to change mountpath to reflect your system settings.
+Do not forget to change mountpath to reflect your system settings.

 To mount an image (or images) to a cdemud virtual drive from ranger you